Here are some projects/crews I’ve had the opportunity to work with over the years.

-Co-founded a dance website, onecypher.com.
 One Cypher is a company based out of California with divisions in San Francisco and also Los Angeles.
 Primarily a street dance blog with a focus on the Bay Area dance community, we’ve also provided services ranging from event planning, talent booking, club parties, dance contests/battles and showcases, as well as business consulting.
-Our writers and contributers consists of talented individuals who are active participants in the dance community, ranging from dancers, djs, poets, bboys/bgirls who all share the same passion in contributing to the culture.
+Our writers and contributors consists of talented individuals who are active participants in the dance community, ranging from dancers, DJs, poets, b-boys/b-girls who all share the same passion in contributing to the culture.

 Mighty 4 was founded by Paul Ruma (Paulskeee) in 1998 and has served as the San Francisco Bay Area’s only annual Hip Hop cultural festival, which strives to unify and preserve the four cornerstones of what is known as the Hip Hop culture: Emceeing, Style Writing, DJing and Breakin’.
 Mighty 4 provides Hip Hop enthusiasts and spectators of all ages with quality “edutainment” within a professional amateur level competitive forum.
 These festival events also include featured special guest performances, cultural workshops, and Hip Hop discussion panels.

 Expanded to over 40 cities worldwide and have been honored with an official Mighty4 proclamation day by Union City, California on June 27, 2012.
 Aside from festival event operations, Mighty4 Arts Foundation is currently working on Hip Hop arts after school programs in the San Francisco Bay Area and Honolulu Hawai’i.

 The theme of “bridging the gap” has always been the Mighty4′s driving factor in representing Hip Hop culture in its full entirety.